Why A Social Media Policy Is A Must For Your Small Business

-Nowadays, a social media policy is an essential part of protecting yourself, your business and employees.
+This means that a social media policy has become an essential part of protecting yourself, your business and your employees.
 Even the Royal Family has a social media policy, but do you?

-Three Reasons You Should Have A Social Media Policy
+Three Reasons You Definitely Should Have A Social Media Policy

-Like all policies, a Social Media Policy will ensure that there is a clear guide of what is acceptable and what is not.
-It does not have to be just some basic do’s and don’ts.
+Like all policies, a Social Media Policy is a clear guide of what is acceptable and what is not.
+It does not have to be just some basic do’s and dont’s.
+For this reason, your social media policy should not just be dusted off just for new starters; it should feature in your employee handbooks.

 It’s a fact of life that law is complicated.
 A social media policy will help your business as a whole from making costly legal errors.
 With the correct guidance and guidelines, you will understand what responsibilities you have as an employer – for example, whether or not it is legal for you as an employer to monitor your employees.

 ACAS has a lot of social media information on their site.
-Better still, if you would like to see if you have all the right policies in place why not undergo a FREE HR Healthcheck so we can see how I can help you and your team implement a robust social media policy.
+Better still, if you would like to see if you have all the right policies in place why not book a FREE HR Healthcheck?
+This way, we can see how I can help you and your team implement a robust social media policy to keep everyone out of trouble!

 Don’t keep it a secret